Living With Back Pain

 What Are The Risk Factors For Back Pain?

-Injuries and illnesses resulting in back pain were found mostly among agricultural workers.
+Injuries and illnesses resulting in back pain were found chiefly among agricultural workers.
 These individuals were found to be at a four times greater risk than other workers of developing back pain.
 Other factors that were found to contribute to back pain were jobs where heavy lifting, vibrations, forceful movement, or awkward positions are prevalent.

 What Should I Do if I Suffer From a Back Pain Disability?

 If your back pain prevents you from working, help is available.
 At Newlin Disability, we have a team of legal professionals and Social Security Disability lawyers to help you apply for disability benefits and answer any legal questions that may arise along the way.
-Call us at anytime.
+Call us at any time.